yasuyaswa/HackerRankW/README.md

-Except 3.1 and 7.2 remaining are pending
+Except 3.1 and 7.2 remaining are completed